mymaor89/DataHack2019-Armis-Solution/README.md

 ## What are the things in this repo
 ### Overview
-There are three parts to the code.
+There are three parts to the code:
-- feature exploration: We used groupby in order to aggregate the data by device ID\network ID.
+- **feature exploration**: We used groupby in order to aggregate the data by device ID\network ID.
 We checked the corraletion between the different variables, so we were able to delete unnecessary columns.
-- extract features: We defined the function which will be responsible to detected the anomaly
+- **extract features**: We defined the function which will be responsible to _detected the anomaly_
-- submission: Submission of the results and receiving the score
+- **submission**: Submission of the results and receiving the score

 ## Quick reproduce of the results
-As long as the leaderboard is working you can run this code and it will actually submit the result
+As long as the leaderboard is working you can run this code and it will actually submit the result.

 ### The printout should be: